JuliaLang/julia/README.md

 - **FreeBSD**
 - **Windows**

 All systems are supported with both x86/64 (64-bit) and x86 (32-bit) architectures.
-Experimental and early support for [ARM](https://github.com/JuliaLang/julia/blob/master/README.arm.md) is available too.
+Experimental and early support for [ARM](https://github.com/JuliaLang/julia/blob/master/README.arm.md) and Power is available too.

 <a name="Source-Download-and-Compilation"/>
 ## Source Download and Compilation